matdechiara/1002yeast/README.md

 -------------------------------------

-——
+# Second pipeline: COLLAPSING SIMILAR ORFS
-## This pipeline collapses ORFs that are more similar than a specific threshold
+### This pipeline collapses ORFs that are more similar than a specific threshold
 ——

 _Dependencies:_